cloudinary-devs/rclone/docs/content/cloudinary.md

 ## Securing Your Credentials

+It is recommended to use a full path to the binary of the password utility.
+We will first prepare the system, and later encrypt the rclone config file

 ### Mac

 * Generate and store a password

-`security add-generic-password -a rclone -s config -w $(openssl rand -base64 40)`
+`/usr/bin/security add-generic-password -a rclone -s config -w $(openssl rand -base64 40)`

 * Add the retrieval instruction to your .zprofile / .profile

-`export RCLONE_PASSWORD_COMMAND="security find-generic-password -a rclone -s config -w"`
+`export RCLONE_PASSWORD_COMMAND="/usr/bin/security find-generic-password -a rclone -s config -w"`

 ### Linux